StateFromJakeFarm/SC18Problems/problems/StoreLines/problem.md

 Alice notices that the cashiers don't work at the same speed, and gets curious about what order the customers will leave in.

 When the line first forms, the first customer goes to cashier 1, the second to cashier 2, and so on.
-From then on, the customer at the front of the line simply moves to a cashier as one becomes availible.
+From then on, the customer at the front of the line simply moves to a cashier as one becomes available.
 If two or more customers would finish at the same time, assume they finish in the same order they arrived in.

 Given __*N*__, the number of customers, __*K*__, the number of cashiers, and the time it takes for each cashier to finish, __*S<sub>k</sub>*__, find the order that the customers will leave in.